snowlag/Event-manager-google-calendar-node-express-app/Readme.md

     ```
 ## Function for Google Calendar Api
-- Definig the Scope.
+- We define the scope.
 Scope lets you decide how you are going to use api.
 Our aim is to read and write in users Calendar api.
 ```
 const SCOPES = ['https://www.googleapis.com/auth/calendar.events'];

 ```
-- First we read the Credentials of the the credential.json and then we pass it to authorise function which initializes google Oath2client.
+- We read the Credentials of the the credential.json and then we pass it to authorise function which initializes google Oath2client.
     ```
         // Load client secrets from a local file. function readCredentials(){